This procedure sets forth guidelines to assist state-operated campuses of the State

 plan and to comply with other post award requirements during the life of the contract.

-The campus will incorporate the goals agreed upon in the completed Goal Setting
+The campus will incorporate the goals agreed upon in the completed Goal Setting form

-into the Exhibit A-1
+the Exhibit A-1

 and incorporate the said Exhibit

 A-1 into the solicitation along with any other information that the MWBE Program